LavaDesu/Marble/README.md

-# Marble
+# Blob

+A Discord bot for a private server

+## About

+The bot mainly serves a purpose for commmunity osu events.

-A Discord bot for a league event, where players have to play a mappool and their scores will be tallied up as points to decide the winner at the end of each month.
+One of them being a league event, where players can play from a mappool and their scores will be tallied up as points at the end of each month.

 The current points system is that:
   - First place in a map gets 3 points